Why Mexican judicial reform is causing a rift with the US

 | Mexico City

 Mexico’s new president takes office Oct.
-1 and her predecessor, Andrés Manuel López Obrador, is leaving her – and the country – a controversial constitutional reform package with which to contend.
+1, and her predecessor, Andrés Manuel López Obrador, is leaving her – and the country – a controversial constitutional reform package with which to contend.
 It includes significant changes to how judges are selected.
-If approved by the ruling party’s legislative majority, as expected, judges will be elected by popular vote, instead of through professional exams and merit.
+If it’s approved by the ruling party’s legislative majority, as expected, judges will be elected by popular vote, instead of through professional exams and merit.
 Other reforms are proposed for public security and government oversight.

 Proponents – including Mr. López Obrador’s vast base of supporters – say changes in how judges are selected will make the judicial system work better for average Mexicans, and allow Claudia Sheinbaum, the incoming president, the tools she needs to continue transforming the country.